 - Some Quorn products (not all) have more sodium

-Verdict: Quorn ranks more nutritious and sustainable over Impossible Burger overall as shown above.
+Verdict: Quorn ranks more nutritious and sustainable than Impossible Burger overall as shown above.

 How does Quorn compare to sustainable meats, such as grass-fed beef?